MattyD797/droneSQL/README.md

 pip install rosbag
 ```

 These are the only packages required on my raspberry pi 4B, but you may need to install more depending on the system and your default python packages.
 Install any of these as well, if required: datetime, pandas, functools, argparse.
+These are all viewable on top of the script files next to the word "import".

 # Command Line
 ```